Titles: Underline, Italics, or Quotations?

 ex.
 I built scale models of the USS Nimitz and the space shuttle Discovery last year.

 ex.
 The Bible, Book of Exodus, or Qu'ran do not get underlined in the text of a paper.
-A specific edition would, however, in a works-cited list.
+A specific edition would, however, be underlined in a works-cited list.
 Their titles are capitalized.

 Back to 'Sentence Structure and Mechanics', 'Punctuation', or 'Using Sources'